Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

 \subsection{The sites}

-By a smooth manifold we understand a smooth manifold with corners.
-Corners of codimension $n$ in $k$-dimensional manifolds are modeled on $[0,\infty)^{n}\times \R^{k-n}$.
-For simplicity we require that our transition maps preserve the germs of the normal coordinates to the boundary faces.
-We use the normal coordinates in order to define the notion of product structures for various geometric objects.
+By a smooth manifold we understand a smooth manifold with corners {(see, for example, \cite[\S 2.1.3]{Bunke-index})}.
+Corners of codimension $n$ in $k$-dimensional manifolds are modelled on $[0,\infty)^{n}\times \R^{k-n}$.
+For simplicity, we require that our transition maps preserve the germs of product coordinates to the boundary faces.
+We use these product coordinates in order to define the notion of product structures for various geometric objects.
 The most important example of a manifold with corners is the standard simplex $\Delta^{n}$.

 We consider the category $\Mf$ of smooth manifolds as a site equipped with the topology of open coverings.
 The nerve of its opposite is the $\infty$-category $\bS_{Mf}:=\Nerve(\Mf^{op})$.